Metric-Reconstruction/metric-reconstruction/README.md

 **MetricPerturbations.nb**

-This notebook provides explicit analytic expressions for the metric perturbations of a Kerr black hole.
-The components are given in Boyer-Lindquist (BL), ingoing, and outgoing coordinates in both the ingoing radiation gauge (IRG) and the outgoing radiation gauge (ORG) for each coordinate system.
-These expressions are stored in files located in the directory `metric-perturbations/`.
+This notebook provides analytic expressions for the metric perturbations of a Kerr black hole.
+The metric components are given in Boyer-Lindquist, ingoing, and outgoing coordinates and in two gauges: ingoing radiation gauge (IRG) and outgoing radiation gauge (ORG).
+These explicit expressions are saved in the directory `metric-perturbations/`.

 _______
 **EinsteinFieldEquations.nb**

 This notebook:
-1. Computes the linearized Einstein tensor associated with an arbitrary perturbation of the Kerr background.
+1. Computes the linearized Einstein tensor associated with an arbitrary perturbation of the Kerr background and saves its components in the directory `linearized-Einstein-tensor/`.
+This step takes about ~20 minutes of runtime on a laptop.
 2. Imports the components of the metric perturbations from `MetricPerturbations.nb` and verifies that they solve the linearized Einstein vacuum equations.
+Checking each component takes about ~2 minutes of runtime on a laptop.

 This check is carried out for both radiation gauges (IRG and ORG) but only in Boyer-Lindquist coordinates.
 A simple coordinate transformation is then sufficient to establish correctness of the components in ingoing and outgoing coordinates.
 _______
 **ExampleUsage.nb**